ayust/alpha-guide/content/upgrading-ships/gallente/imicus.md

 ### Defenses

-This ship mounts a `Medium Shield Extender I` to increase its shield HP.
+This ship mounts a `Small Shield Extender I` to increase its shield HP.
 The additional HP should rarely be required, as the ship should be avoiding combat, but may help deflect some stray shots will you escape.